 - An intimate community of caring and purpose/ the pleasures of shared meals and shared commitment

-A self-described accidental shaman and bardic fool, "who has howled with wolves, run from bears and cavorted with killer whales", activist, poet, songwriter David Grimes was born in the Ozarks and grew up near the Missouri River, "River of the Big Canoe".
-He currently claims a summer base in Cordova, Alaska while migrating Kodiak to California, from Alaska's Prince William Sound and the Copper River to Monterey Bay and the redwoods of Big Sur when the current moves him.
-A musician all his life, Grimes now has two albums along with published essays and poetry.
-Unconfirmed rumor claims he has floated floated the Copper River more times than any other living guide.
-Read more about David and explore his music at http://www.davidlynngrimes.com.
+An accidental shaman and bardic fool who has “howled with wolves, run from bears and cavorted with killer whales”, activist, poet, songwriter David Lynn Grimes was born in the Ozarks and grew up near the mighty Missouri, “River of the Big Canoe.”
+Now periodically headquartered in the Alaskan fishing village of Cordova, for decades David has migrated throughout the Pacific Northwest coastal temperate rainforest, the bioregion that exists in a great arc from Kodiak to California, from Prince William Sound and the Copper River in the north to Monterey Bay and the redwoods of Big Sur in the south.
+A former commercial fisherman and ongoing whale researcher and environmental activist following the 1989 Exxon oil spill, David has been a musician all his life and has three albums along with published essays and poetry.
+Rumor holds he has floated the Copper River more times than any other living guide.
+Read more about David and explore his music at http://www.davidlynngrimes.com

 Nancy Cook, Workshop Director, has led field programs for the Wrangell Mountains Center since 1991.
 A former fisheries biologist and National Park Service interpretive ranger, she received her MFA in Creative Nonfiction from the University of Alaska Fairbanks.
 Her poems and prose appear in the Riverteeth Journal of Nonfiction Narrative, Mountain Gazette, Hipfish, Xtra Tuff, Ice Box, and the Seal Press anthology Going Alone: Women's Adventures in the Wild.
 She has taught writing at Prince William Sound Community College, University of Alaska Fairbanks, and currently serves on the full time faculty at Clatsop Community College in Astoria, Oregon, home of the annual Fisher Poets Gathering.
 The mother of one daughter, she continues to spend summers at her cabin in an aspen grove near McCarthy.